 A provider that employs one or more individuals other than themselves, and otherwise does not meet the definition of an individual provider.
-A case management agency is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form 25 of Chapter 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for case management services.
+A case management agency is required to attain and maintain a certification for this service from DHCF, and demonstrate the legal payment of employee compensation (e.g., IRS Form 1096 that proves the issuance of one or more Form 1099, IRS Form W-3 that proves the issuance of one or more Form W-2) upon request.
+If a case management agency meets the criteria outlined in Section 25 of Chapter 45 of Wyoming Medicaid Rules, it must attain and maintain accreditation by a nationally recognized accreditation entity for case management services.